Descent098/power-of-paths/readme.md

 ## Delimiters

-...
+[Delimiters](https://schulichignite.com/blog/the-power-of-paths/#delimiters) are an incredibly useful encoding for paths.
+They are used in situations that have containers and items.
+Items are basically just whatever resource you are looking for (files, location in a map app etc.), containers are something that can contain other containers and/or items (folders, cities in a map app etc.).
+When we write a path we will specify the container that contains the items and delimit (seperate) them with some sort of indicator.

+As an example we have a virtual filesystem created at `filesystem.py`:

 ![](./images/filesystem.png)

+We can then say the path to `lake.png` would be `C://project/images/lake.png`.

 ## Lookups

-Lookups are used to give each item in your search space a unique ID, from this you can directly find a resource.
+Lookups are used to give each item in your search space a **unique ID**, from this you can directly find a resource.
 A great example of this is [dictionaries in python](https://realpython.com/python-dicts/).
 There are tons of ways to use lookups, but the example in `lookup-users.py` is using lookups to locate a specific user based on their email!

 ## LR Format